 Neither of us have any regrets.

 For us, somewhat like I have heard from family who served in World War II, our time there and our work there will always be the most meaningful experience in our lives.
 So, going back, visiting the Memorial Museum, seeing the fountains was something I have wanted to do for years.
 And just as I had hoped, going there with my daughter and sharing my memories with her, was poignant yet healing.
-(To the right, me at one of the memorial fountains.
+Many things immediately triggered memories of our time at Ground Zero.
+(Above, me at one of the memorial fountains.

-When I climbed through a broken window into the Ground Zero site, the first things I saw, and I am sure you remember from iconic pictures, were twisted pieces of metal, girders, and large pieces of the exterior aluminum support sheathing which fell and embedded themselves into the ground.
+September 14th, our first day there, I had to climb through a broken window get into the site.
+The first things I saw, and I am sure you remember from iconic pictures, were twisted pieces of metal, girders, and large pieces of the exterior aluminum support sheathing which fell and embedded themselves into the ground.

 I thought of these pieces, standing at oddly skewed angles, as looking somewhat like crazy teeth.
-The girder from the South Tower (WTC 2) which served as the site of our first Aide Station was directly in front of one set of them on what had been West Street. (see just below)
+The girder from the South Tower (WTC 2) which served as the site of our first Aide Station was directly in front of one set of them on what had been the West Street highway.

 To the left is the only picture I have of our aid station.
 It is actually the picture of a picture that appeared in Others, the newsletter of our local Salvation Army (Syracuse Area Services.)